 Each agent also observes a private signal $s_n\in S$.
 Here $S$ is some measurable set of possible signal realizations.
 Signals are independent and identically distributed conditioned on the state.
 We denote probabilities by $\BP$, and explicitly write $\BP_\pi$ when we want to highlight varying values of the prior $\pi$.
 We further use the notation $\BP_{h}$ to refer to $\BP(\cdot\mid\theta=h)$, the probability measure $\BP$ conditional on the realized state being $h$.
 We define $\BP_{\pi,h}$ analogously.

 Let $q_n=\BP(\theta=h|s_n)$ be the (random) \emph{private posterior}: The belief induced by observing the private signal of agent $n$.
-By a standard direct revelation argument we can assume that $s_n=q_n$, since $q_n$ is a sufficient statistic for $\theta$ given $s_n$.
+By a standard direct revelation argument, we can assume that $s_n=q_n$, since $q_n$ is a sufficient statistic for $\theta$ given $s_n$.
 Denote by $F_\ell$ and $F_h$ the cumulative distribution functions of $q_n$, conditioned on $\theta=\ell$ and $\theta=h$, respectively.
 We define $F = \frac{1}{2}(F_\ell+F_h)$.
 This is the cumulative distribution function of $q_n$, for prior $\pi=1/2$.

 So far, this model matches the standard herding model \citep{Bikhchandani_etal_JPE_1992, Banerjee_QJE_1992, Smith_Sorensen_ECMA_2000}.
-We deviate from these models by introducing a misspecification regarding others' private signals.
-Namely, each agent believes that the others' private posteriors have conditional distributions $\widetilde F_\ell$ and $\widetilde F_h$.
+We deviate from these models by introducing a misspecification regarding others' private signals: Agents correctly observe their own type $q_n$, but have a (common) misspecified prior about the distribution of types.
+Namely, each agent believes that all the others' private posteriors have conditional distributions $\widetilde F_\ell$ and $\widetilde F_h$.
 Furthermore, it is common knowledge that these are the agents' beliefs.
-Note that agents still interpret their own private signals correctly, with agent $n$ calculating $q_n$ from $s_n$ according to $q_n=\BP(\theta=h|s_n)$; since they observe $q_n$, it is immaterial what their beliefs are regarding its prior distribution.
-We denote by $\widetilde\BP$ posterior probabilities calculated according to the agents' misspecified beliefs.
+Note that agents still interpret their own private signals correctly, with agent $n$ calculating $q_n$ from $s_n$ according to $q_n=\BP(\theta=h|s_n)$.
+We denote by $\widetilde\BP$ the posterior probabilities calculated according to the agents' misspecified beliefs.

 In equilibrium, agents choose actions $a_n$ to maximize their subjective expected utilities:

 We will below restrict ourselves to $q_n$ with non-atomic distributions, i.e., we assume that $F_\ell$ and $F_h$ are continuous.
 This will ensure that agents are never indifferent and the maximum above is unique.
 We will likewise assume that $\widetilde F_\ell$ and $\widetilde F_h$ are continuous.